Subscribe Here!

 How do I register for the IM ITE?

 Registration for the ITE is handled through your residency program.
 The program coordinator or program director will provide you with the necessary information and deadlines for registration.
-Registration for the Internal Medicine ITE exam opens in early May, and it costs $130 to register for this exam.
+Registration for the Internal Medicine ITE exam opens in early May, and it costs $135 to register for this exam through July 15, 2024.
+Starting July 16, 2024, an additional $30 fee will be charged for registration.

 When is the IM ITE?